-Assorted New York State and New York City agencies have stated that that this development is one of few buildings of its kind being built in NYC and the only one in Harlem – 100% community educational use, no housing or retail or other areas of focus.
-This is solely a home for the development of Bro/Sis, a space to work to change policies that will more broadly and systemically help our children, and a site to train the field so that others can improve their youth development outcomes.
-Bro/Sis is excited and proud to announce this vitally important step.
-We hope you will support us.
+Assorted New York State and New York City agencies have stated that this development is one of few buildings of its kind being built in NYC – 100% community educational use, no housing or retail or other areas of focus.
+This is solely a home for the development of BroSis – a space to educate, support and guide young people; to work to change policies that will more broadly and systemically help our children and community; and a site to train in the field so that others can improve their youth development outcomes and to advance social justice.

-Bro/Sis Vision for The Future
+BroSis’ Vision for The Future

 - Create pathways out of poverty for children in New York City and across the nation.